J-F-Liu/knowledge/src/Computer/programming.md

 ## iterative improvement

 The best approach we have for doing software development is iterative improvement.
 We have to start with something and then we can figure out how to make it better.

+You can implement concurrency using either threads or processes, where the main difference between the two is that threads share memory and processes don’t.
+The choice of threads vs. processes comes with various trade-offs and performance implications.

+When benchmarking short programs, you often encounter two big problems that mess up your final results: (1) hardware and operating systems are full of side-effects that are neither transparent nor directly manipulable and (2) compilers can optimize in unpredictable ways, requiring IR/Assembly inspection and knowledge of compiler intrinsics.

+## Tools

+We use a lot of tools for software development.
+Compilers, linkers, package managers, code linters, and, of course, IDEs are essential parts of our work and life.

+Most of the time, an IDE deals with incorrect code.
+Although we expect IDEs to report errors, their primary goal is not to complain about the inability to do this and that!
+IDEs drive users to the correct code by staying alive in the presence of errors and suggesting fixes.

+Macros take code as an argument and are able to add new code, replace a given code with anything else, or modify this code in any way imaginable.
+Macros are expanded when our code is compiled.
+More interestingly, they should also be expanded when we write our code in an IDE.
+Why?
+Because an IDE should be aware of expanded code in order to provide us with reasonable navigation and code completion.
+If a macro fails to expand properly, an IDE is in trouble and its ability to deliver helpful information to a user is severely limited.